What do we mean by ‘next steps’ in childcare?

 Top tip: However, as previously mentioned it may be a filling and emptying interest or schema at play for Emily.
 Therefore, she may benefit more from filling and emptying in different contexts.

-It is important to embed learning that may only just be emerging, following skills until they are mastered is a way to do this.
+Regarding implementing next steps in childcare, it is important to embed learning that may only just be emerging, following skills until they are mastered is a way to do this.
 Practitioners should not try to move children on to the next level until they have fully mastered each skill.
 Repetition of activities or changing the environment in which skills are used is a good way to do this.

 Educational scaffolding takes many forms but a popular and simple way to provide scaffolding is the use of open-ended questions.
 Open-ended questions are those that don’t have a yes or no answer and open up a conversation or experimentation.
 Phrases such as “I wonder what would happen if…” or “What do you think would happen if…” facilitate this.

-The time of ‘Next steps’ is important; it could be argued that it would be best practice to make some kind of reference to timing in the recording of next steps.
+The time of ‘Next steps in Childcare’ is important; it could be argued that it would be best practice to make some kind of reference to timing in the recording of next steps.
 It may be that you need to track down some additional resources which may take a few days or even a few weeks.
 However, linking children’s learning in the here and now) through meaningful interactions, questioning, challenging observations or new materials) as you observe a teachable moment can aid in next steps that are intentional, meaningful and impactful.